audioscavenger/ComfyUI-Thumbnails/README.md

   - [x] replace thisRoot content with new subfolder content with new click listener
   - [ ] have a good night sleep

+### WIP 1.31
+- fixed new settings syntax for Comfy 3.10

 ### WIP 1.30
 - now we load subfolders, correct image paths, images load, but we can't close the root LoadImage widget